oorbeng/oorbeng.github.io/src/pages/about.md

 My name is Wilfred.

 I'm currently studying Medicine in school.
-I spend a great deal of my "free" time getting lost on the internet, listening to podcasts, and learning concepts in Computational Neuroscience.
+I spend a great deal of my "free" time getting lost on the internet, listening to podcasts, and learning about Computational Neuroscience.

 <div>
   <figure>